wp-plugins/simplified-social-share/readme.txt

 * Enable Social Sharing widget on your WordPress site
 * Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
 * Users can share contents on over 90 social networks, can send contents in an email or can print!
-* A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting
+* A nice and clean user friendly WP admin U/I with tab structure with various options for social sharing
 * Manage everything from your WP admin
 * No programming skills required
 * Its simple, secure and reliable